life lessons from sports movie

 -We HAVE to be confident!
 It is the most important mental skill and it is also the most difficult.
 If we doubt our ability to recover from mistakes or to take risks, we will never be successful, period.
 We must believe in ourselves!!

 dr rob bell speakerDr.
 Rob Bell is a Sport Psychology Coach.
-His company DRB & associates coach executives and professional athletes and is based in Indianapolis.
-Some clients have included three winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.ย
+DRB & associates coach executives and professional athletes.
+Some clients have included three different winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.